 Where it is impractical to provide the clearances and dimensions for RSAs to meet FAA airport design standards, another acceptable means of creating an equivalent RSA is by using declared distances.
-Declared distances are defined in Chapter 1, of FAA A/C 150/5300-13, Airport Design, as "...the distances the Airport operator declares available and suitable for satisfying an aircraft's takeoff run, takeoff distance, accelerate-stop distance, and landing distance requirements."
+Declared distances are defined in Chapter 1, of FAA A/C 150/5300-13A, Airport Design, as "...the distances the Airport owner declares available for a turbine-powered aircraft's takeoff run, takeoff distance, accelerate-stop distance, and landing distance requirements."
 Typically, this concept involves declaring that some portion of the existing runway pavement is unavailable for specific operations, and is instead used to provide an RSA meeting applicable FAA airport design standards.
-Declared distances are also used where different runway lengths are defined for each direction of operation (i.e. when displaced thresholds are present).
+Declared distances are also used where different runway lengths are defined for each direction of operation (i.e., when displaced thresholds are present).
 Pilots use these declared distances, along with weather data and aircraft performance characteristics, to make determinations such as the maximum allowable takeoff or landing weight of the aircraft or the maximum payload and range for a flight.
-Declared distances at airports are considered in the Operations certificates issued by FAA under 14 CFR Part 119, as well as in the internal operations manuals of those operators.
-Pilots of commercial aircraft are required to comply with such specifications and manuals.
+Declared distances at airports are considered in the Operations Specifications of commercial aircraft operations that are part of the air carrier certificates and operations certificates issued by FAA under 14 CFR Part 119, as well as in the internal operations manuals of those operators.
+Pilots of commercial aircraft are required to comply with such specifications and manuals (Refer to Appendix A for further explanation).